 To build an effective sales strategy, you must first truly understand your ideal customer.

 What are their common challenges?
-What are they trying to achieve in their career and how can you help them do it?
+What are they trying to achieve and how can you help them do it?

 It’s a common theme we’ve addressed across the entire guide.
 When you collect insight and data on your customers, you can create a strategy that aligns their needs with your goals.
 Once you’ve nailed this, your activity will make a bigger impact.